Stop! Your Lease Extension in Lapworth Could Be FREE

 Increase your lease and increase your Lapworth property value

-It is conventional wisdom that a property with more than 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement